jayyeung/portfolio-web/static/content/case-studies/disguise-chat-app.md

 ## What I learnt

 This app was made from a concept design I made for a [DailyUI Challenge](https://www.behance.net/gallery/67654663/Disguise-Chatroom-Concept).
 For me, I wanted to learn how to create a full-stack app since I had very little experience in the back-end (aside from school projects).
-I wanted to ease my way into creating one.

 **Working on this project helped me:**
 - Learn how to create real-time applications
 - Integrate Meteor's framework with Vue.js front-end
 - Understand the big picture of what is needed to create a web app

-Initially, I didn't want to overwhelm myself with learning something too complex as I wanted to figure out a good workflow for working with design, front and backend together.
+Initially, I wanted to figure out a good workflow for working with design, front and backend together without being overwhelmed by different technologies.
 This led me to a full-stack framework called [Meteor](https://www.meteor.com/).

-Meteor is a framework built on Node.js that couples the front-end and back-end together to make it easy to develop web and mobile applications.
+Meteor is a framework built on Node.js that couples the front-end and back-end together, making it easier to develop dynamic web/mobile applications.

 ## Reflection

-Overall, I learnt a lot through all the pain I endured while making it.
-The point of this project was to understand the big picture of the app.
-To figure out a better way to work on a project when having to deal with the full stack.
+Overall, I had an educational albeit painful experience.
+The point of this project was to understand the big picture of the app — to figure a better way to work from wireframe to app.

-**Creating temporary users was surprisingly difficult.** At first, I wanted the user to register before trying the app, but since it was only a concept, I wanted the program to automatically create a temporary user, then delete it after a while.
+**Deploying is difficult.** Meteor used to have a command `meteor deploy` that would host a Meteor app for free.
+Since then, you have to manually host it yourself.

+Initially, I tried using Heroku to deploy but had problems where building the app would always timeout.
+I eventually found another solution called [Meteor-now](https://github.com/jkrup/meteor-now) that tries to restore the ease to deploy that used to be `meteor deploy` by deploying through another free host.

+The company that hosts these apps made it incompatible with meteor-now so there is no other free alternatives to host other than Heroku.
+Fortunately, I had deployed my app before the deadline, but it seems that it will be harder to deploy other projects in the future.

+**Meteor has a lot of community packages although most of them are unmaintained.** There were times where I had to rely on packages that were 2+ years old or emulate the functionality of a feature myself.

+For instance, I wanted every user to have a temporary account that deletes itself without needing to manually create one.
+This was much harder than expected.

-How hard could it be? ...much harder than I expected.
-Meteor includes an official accounts package that you can implement in your app.
-However, there are no options to let you simply create a user using its UI.
-In the end, **I had to dig *real* deep into the source code to [find a method]() that's not even documented on the site to get it to work.** It was a very painful process that .
+Meteor includes an official [Accounts](https://github.com/meteor/meteor/tree/devel/packages/accounts-base) package but no option to manually create accounts using its API.
+I had to dig *real* deep to find a [5 year old solution](https://web.archive.org/web/20160913210817/meteorhacks.com/extending-meteor-accounts/) that uses a method not documented in the Accounts package at all.
+It was a very painful process to get it done.

-**A lot of the dependencies are unmaintained or outdated**.
-Meteor seems to have a lot of community packages, although most of them are unmaintained.

-**Deploying was very difficult**.
-Perhaps apart of this stems from oudated buildpacks used to deploy Meteor projects onto Heroku.